|Home | For sale | Site map | Contact information | Guest book | Lafette-menu|

 The Laying- and Search fire mechanism for the Schönebeck Lafettes were made by Klüssendorf and Brunsviga-Maschinenwerke, while Excelsior used mechanisms manufactured by Klüssendorf, Brunsviga-Maschinenwerke and Linden & Funke.
 Hülsbeck & Fürst got theirs from Klüssendorf (coded "30").

-Production continues with the same makers as the previous year; Excelsior, Schönebeck and Hülsbeck & Fürst.
+Production continues with the makers Excelsior, Schönebeck and Hülsbeck & Fürst.
 No changes to the production of the Lafette can be found.
 Going through my own computer I stumbled over photos of two different Schönebeck Lafettes previously in my own collection at different times.

 As an incredible coincidence, both Schönebeck Lafettes are in the "e" range with only 4 numbers dividing them.